Miraneek/Another-To-Do-List-App/README.md

 ## Try my website [here](https://anothertodolistapp.vercel.app)

 You can create your own account or use a showcase account I created with.
+The showcase account I have create has some function permitted, but if you craete your own account, you can craete and edit all as you like.

 - Email: showcase@showcase.cz
 - Password: showcase